COMP2406/COMP2406-F20/study-sessions/sept19-intro-to-everything/ClarkBains_Host.md

 - Boris Grigorenko
 - Allison Entecott
 - Lara Nkanagu
+# My Role
+I was the host, but I also did the majority of the talking/answering questions/demos.
+Topics were mostly results of tangents from questions.
 # Topics
 We essentially covered at a shallow level everything in the first 75% of the course.
 Below are some topics.
 ## HTML/CSS of some sites